“If a tree falls in the forest and no one is around to hear it, does it make a sound?”

 What shocked me most wasn’t that Neville had gone so long without the news.
 It was that I previously had a number of stimulating exchanges with him and had no idea.
 Meanwhile, I had dramatically disclosed my no-news policy in the majority of my conversations that month.
 I realized there was actually plenty to talk about without the news.
 There’s information all around us, even if it isn’t coming in the form of a news ticker or smartphone notification.

 It was after my conversation with Neville that I thought back to my previous week or so living without the burden of the implications of current events.
 The withdrawals had begun to wane, and I hadn’t even realized it.
 My mind was a little more open to creativity and introspection.

 My 20-minute walks to the coffee shop were a bit more reflective.
 Three weeks in, I prepared chicken tacos with pico de gallo and fresh corn, not even recognizing that it was the first thing I had cooked outside of the same four meals in my dinner rotation in three months.
 I handwrote a script for a short film in mini-breaks from other projects.
 I tried to teach myself the ukulele—to my neighbors’ chagrin.

-The truth is I didn’t actually have more free time on my hands, allowing me to do these things.
-I just had more head space for them.
+The truth is, I didn’t actually have more free time on my hands allowing me to do these things.
+I just had more headspace for them.

-When the month ended, unlike Neville, I chose to go back to reading the news, but I was careful not to chase it or let it be the backdrop of everything else.
+When the month ended, I, unlike Neville, chose to go back to reading the news, but I was careful not to chase it or let it be the backdrop of everything else.
 I also came to terms with a tiny bit of my own self-righteousness.

 I spent the better part of a month treating the news like a drug I couldn’t live without, but I found out that it’s actually a lot like the weather.
-You can’t reasonably avoid every aspect of it.
+You can’t reasonably avoid every aspect of the news.
 Some of it will directly affect you.
 But every morning you have a day’s worth of life to live, even if it’s raining.